MontiCore/montiarc/docs/Reference/Concepts/Statements.md

 value does not match any other case.

 ### Break
-The `break;` statement is not only available in `switch` statements, but also in loops in which they terminate the loop early.
+The `break;` statement is available in loops in which it terminates the loop early.